 - Export-oriented activities such as: Light Manufacturing Operations and Outsourcing Services

 6. What kind of trade agreements does Nicaragua have?

-7. What is the minimum wage in Nicaragua’s free zone regime?
+7. What is the minimum wage in Nicaragua?

 The process of registering a company in Nicaragua can be fast tracked by using the services provided by the Investment One-Stop Shop (VUI, for its acronym in Spanish).
-The office, which gathers the main government institutions involved in the process, provides top-quality services free of charge for investors, reducing the registration time to approximately 13 days.
+The office, which gathers the main government institutions involved in the process, provides top-quality services free of charge for investors, reducing the registration time to an average of one week.